 Assessments are performed for a number of different reasons – compliance/regulatory requirements, bank, insurance or other financial entity is interested in the results, an investor may require it or management may just be curious so as to continue to improve IT operations.
 Whatever the objective, that should be the primary guide in determining the framework and the level of assessment to perform.

 The Level of an assessment determines the overall effort and scope that will be undertaken.
 For example, the lowest entry point is a Risk Assessment, whereby no review of the organization’s control environment is undertaken, nor any testing against those controls to see if they’re functioning.
 Instead, the Risk Assessment is a methodical approach for understanding the Risks involved within YOUR organization and to put some priority to addressing those.
-Typically a Risk Assessment involves interviews, completion of questionnaires, walk-throughs and in-depth observation of a variety of tasks, transactions and functions within your environment.
+Typically an IT Security Risk Assessment involves interviews, completion of questionnaires, walk-throughs and in-depth observation of a variety of tasks, transactions and functions within your environment.
 A review of the likelihood of an event to occur is mapped onto a scale, along with the impact of the event should it occur.
 In this fashion, the organization obtains a picture of all of the systems, events and factors within the environment along with a means for understanding which risks should be addressed first (based either upon the probability of those events happening, the impact the event would have on the organization or in some cases, both).

 The next type of assessment is a Review, whereby the organization looks at the Control Environment and assumes that the controls are in-place and working.
 Instead of testing whether the controls are working, the focus of a Review is on assessing the efficacy of the Controls.
 In essence, one is evaluating whether the Control Environment will actually accomplish what the organization is looking to achieve.
 By assuming that the controls are working, it allows the organization to take a step back from the “accountability” gamesmanship that can occur and simply evaluate the Control Environment at face value.